johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 #### The Secure Attribute {#attribute-secure}

-The Secure attribute limits the scope of the cookie to "secure" channels (where "secure" is outside the scope of this document). for example, when a cookie has the Secure attribute, the user agent will include the cookie in an HTTP request only if the request is transmitted over a secure channel (typically HTTP over Transport Layer Security (TLS) {{RFC2818}}).
+The Secure attribute limits the scope of the cookie to "secure" channels (where "secure" is outside the scope of this document).
+E.g., when a cookie has the Secure attribute, the user agent will include the cookie in an HTTP request only if the request is transmitted over a secure channel (typically HTTP over Transport Layer Security (TLS) {{RFC2818}}).

 #### The HttpOnly Attribute {#attribute-httponly}

 The HttpOnly attribute limits the scope of the cookie to HTTP requests.
-In particular, the attribute instructs the user agent to omit the cookie when providing access to cookies via non-HTTP APIs such as client-side JavaScript.
+In particular, the attribute instructs the user agent to omit the cookie when providing access to cookies via non-HTTP APIs.

 #### The SameSite Attribute {#attribute-samesite}